georgehagstrom/Fall2024TIDYVERSE/README.md

 * I based my vignette on the [EPA AQS API](https://aqs.epa.gov/aqsweb/documents/data_api.html)
 * I would have preferred to work on something else
 * I used httr2 to download the pm2.5 data from a single site located in New York County and then I plotted the data.
-* This was my favorite site, no regrets